SovereignCloudStack/website/_i18n/en/_posts/blog/2022-11-01-advisory-spookyssl.md

-For container-based applications that built containers using affected OpenSSL-3 libraries, rebuilding the containers with the fixed version and rolling them out freshly is recommended.
+For container-based applications that built containers using affected OpenSSL-3 libraries, rebuilding the containers with the fixed version and redeploying them is recommended.

 We recommend users to also review the workstations and laptops that are used by their staff and to install available updates short-term.